Karadeniz Technical University: Language of instruction

 The primary language of instruction at KTU is Turkish.
 However, in response to growing demand, the university has introduced measures to increase the availability of courses taught in English.
 Recent initiatives include the implementation of an Obligatory English Preparatory Programme for select departments, requiring students to demonstrate English proficiency before beginning their degree programs.
 Currently, up to 30% of courses in departments with an English preparatory year are offered in English, and some postgraduate courses are also taught in English.
 Detailed information about courses and their language of instruction is available in the information packages of each department.

 For exchange students, separate classes in English can be arranged upon request.
-Additionally, exchange students are encouraged to include a Basic Turkish Language course in their learning agreement to enhance their cultural and academic experience.
+Additionally, exchange students are encouraged to include a Basic Turkish Language course in their learning agreement.